 Bullets fluff lines as finals hopes hang by thread

-THE misfiring Brisbane could officially be out of the NBL finals race on Sunday after a shooting shocker on Saturday in their 79-68 loss to wooden-spooner Cairns.
+The misfiring Brisbane could officially be out of the NBL finals race on Sunday after a "Sunshine Stoush" shooting shocker in the 79-68 loss to wooden-spooner Cairns.

 If the fourth-placed Adelaide (14-12) beat Melbourne in Adelaide on Sunday, the Bullets cannot make the top four.
 They are done, dusted and busted.

-The ice-cold Brisbane team have only themselves to blame if their tilt for the finals falls short after losing to the worst team in the competition for the third time this season and their fifth match in their past six outings.
+And the ice-cold Brisbane only have themselves to blame if their tilt for the finals falls short after losing their third match of the season to the worst team in the competition and their fifth match in their last six outings.

 Brisbane went at an overall clip of 38 per cent from the field (26/67) and 24 per cent from three-point range (8/33) to essentially shoot themselves in the foot when it mattered most.

-The Bullets (13-14) could not hit the side of a building in the first half, handing the Taipans vital momentum.
+The Bullets (13-14) could not hit the side of a building in the first half to hand the Taipans vital momentum.

 A bumper crowd converged on the Cairns Convention Centre to farewell retiring Taipans captain Alex Loughton, who was playing his last home game, and they found voice when Brisbane could not buy a bucket.

-Loughton got Cairns' first basket with a long bomb and took a charge soon after to set the defensive tone for the home side, which had just won four matches from 25 before this game.
+Loughton got Cairns' first basket with a long bomb and took a charge soon after to set the defensive tone for the home side that had just won four matches from 25 before this gamer.

 Brisbane closed to within two points of Cairns in the last quarter but a tech foul on import Lamar Patterson and some clutch buckets from the Snakes got the Taipans home and gave Loughton a fitting farewell.